Native Plant Ordinance

 November 4, 2025 - Joint Environmental Commission and Urban Forest Advisory Committee Public Hearing

-On November 4, 2025 at 5:00 PM the Environmental Commission and Urban Forest Advisory Committee (UFAC) will hold a public hearing to review the draft native plant ordinance and provide staff with any comments or recommended modifications for staff's consideration.
+On November 4, 2025 at 5:00 PM the Environmental Commission and Urban Forest Advisory Committee (UFAC) held a public hearing to review the draft native plant ordinance and provide staff with any comments or recommended modifications for staff's consideration.

 Meeting Materials: